grafana/explore-logs/docs/sources/patterns/_index.md

 Patterns are automatically extracted when your logs are ingested.

 The Explore Logs app shows you the patterns alongside their log volumes.
-From this view, you can investigate spikes and drill down to view the logs.
+From this view, you can investigate spikes and include or exclude those log lines from your view.

 Patterns are ephemeral and can change over time as your logging evolves.